anudeeppasala/anudeeppasala/README.md

 - **Media Metadata Engine** — AI-powered media asset analyzer + library (Streamlit, SQLite, Gemini)
 - **Cursor-skills** — reusable Cursor rules/prompts you can plug into any repo

-👉 Go to your profile → **Customize your pins** → pin these two repos.

 ---